 However, as they are very touristy they are not very well suited to regular transport.
-Think of them more as a tour where you can get on and off as you, please.
+Think of them more like a tour where you can get on and off as you please.

-Of course you can always hire a car and drive your self about.
-While this can be very problematic in New York Due to the limited and expensive Parking not only at any attraction you wish to visit but also at your own Hotel.
+Of course, you can always hire a car and drive yourself around.
+While this can be very problematic in New York Due to the limited and expensive Parking not only at any location you wish to visit but also at your own Hotel.
 Really hiring a car is only recommended should you wish to use New York as the Starting point of a Road-trip.

 Getting to and from the Airports

-I have written individual guides for getting to and from the airports.
-You can read them Below:
+We have written individual guides for getting to and from the airports.
+You can read them below: